localstack/localstack/README.md

 ```
 pip install awscli
 ```
-### Setting up local region and credentials to run localstack
+### Setting up local region and credentials to run LocalStack

 aws requires the region and the credentials to be set in order to run the aws commands.
 Create the default configuration & the credentials.
 Below key will ask for the Access key id, secret Access Key, region & output format.